-A beautiful smile exudes a balance between the gums and teeth.
-When a patient shows more gums that teeth, they have a “gummy”smile.
-A “gummy” smile draws attention to your gums –not your teeth –and can make teeth appear shorter than they really are.
-Studies have been done with dentists, plastic surgeons, dermatologists and regular folk to assess smiles.
-Most everyone agreed that 2mm or less of gum tissue showing was the level where most participants thought the smile looked normal.
+Studies have been performed on dentists, plastic surgeons, dermatologists and regular folk to assess smiles.
+Generally, everyone agreed that 2mm or less of gum tissue showing was the level where most participants thought the smile looked normal.
 Participants started noticing the gum tissue at 3-4 mm, and thinking that too much gum tissue was showing at more than 4 mm.

 Doctors who specialize in cosmetic procedures estimate that about 14% of women and 7 % of men have excessive gingival exposure when smiling.
-It can be due to the following:
+This could be due to the following:

 - short teeth or excessively thick gum tissue.